carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 > 4) All elements of `C` are zero
 >
 > > ## Solution
-> > The correct answer is number 3.
+> > The correct answer is number 3, only the element `C[1]` is written, and we do not even know by which thread!
 > {: .solution}
 {: .challenge}